Blue Peter: Presenters and contributors

-Christopher Trace and Leila Williams were the first presenters of Blue Peter in October 1958, and since then, there have been 39 subsequent presenters.
-Mwaksy Mudenda, who was revealed as the 39th presenter in May 2020, currently presents the programme alongside Joel Mawhinney, who joined as the show's 41st presenter in November 2022.
+Christopher Trace and Leila Williams were the first presenters of Blue Peter in October 1958, and since then, there have been 43 subsequent presenters.
+Joel Mawhinney, who was revealed as the 41st presenter in October 2022, currently presents the programme alongside Abby Cook, who joined as the show's 42nd presenter in March 2023, and Shini Muthukrishnan, who joined in January 2024 as the 43rd and most recent presenter of the long-running show.

 Other personnel who have played roles on the show include the zoologist George Cansdale, who was the programme's first on-screen veterinarian, and Percy Thrower who was the show's gardening expert from 21 March 1974 to 23 November 1987 and was presented with a Gold Blue Peter badge shortly before he died in 1988.
-He was followed from 1988 until 1991 by Chris Crowder and from 1991 until 2000 by Clare Bradley.
-From 2004 until 2013 by Chris Collins.
-From 2014 to present, The Skinny Jean Gardeners Lee & Dale Connelly and child gardener George Hassal the RHS Ambassador, who makes various appearances throughout the year.
+He was followed from 1988 until 1991 by Chris Crowder, from 1991 until 2000 by Clare Bradley and from 2004 until 2013 by Chris Collins.
+From 2014 to present, the gardeners are Lee and Dale Connelly, together with young gardener George Hassall, who makes various appearances throughout the year.

-Another contributor, though rarely seen on screen, was Margaret Parnell, who created almost all of the show's "makes" from 1963 until her retirement in 2001.
-Her role was then filled by Gillian Shearing, though Parnell's name still appeared in the credits from time to time when a classic "make" was re-used.

 Director/producer Alex Leger who joined the show in 1975 as a production assistant and retired in 2011, making him Blue Peter's longest serving staff member ever.
 Presenter Anthea Turner said of Leger: "Alex was the director we feared and loved in the same sentence; he would push you to your limits of endurance and in my case made me face my fear of water by taking me to Crystal Palace to shoot a film about high board diving.
 Never have my knees knocked so much."
 Writing on The Huffington Post in November 2012, Leger admitted the "piles of clippings, strange souvenirs from overseas trips, half-finished 'makes' from the show and half-dead pot plants disguised the fact something ground-breaking was happening in the cramped Blue Peter offices".
 Leger published his book, Blue Peter: Behind the Badge, on 5 November 2012, in collaboration with many of his former colleagues.

-The 40th presenter joined the team in September 2020, Adam Beales.
-Beales left on 15 July 2022 after less than two years.
+Adam Beales was named as the 40th presenter and joined the team in September 2020.
+He left the show on 15 July 2022.

-The most recent presenter to depart was Driss on 3 March 2023 after nearly 4 years.
+The most recent presenter to depart was Mwaksy Mudenda; after three years, she left on 29 September 2023.